WCRN: History

-In 2000, the station was allowed to increase its daytime power from 5,000 watts to the current 50,000 watts.
+In 2000, the station was allowed to increase its daytime power from 5,000 watts to 50,000 watts.
 Nighttime power was also increased from 5,000 watts to 50,000 watts on April 4, 2007, just in time for the first Boston Red Sox night game of the season.

 WCRN was the flagship for the Worcester Tornadoes independent-league baseball team during the 2005 and 2010 seasons.
 The station is also an affiliate of the University of Massachusetts Amherst network for football and men's basketball broadcasts.

-From 2007 through 2009, and since 2011, WCRN has shared the Worcester affiliation of the Boston Red Sox Radio Network with WEEI/WEEI-FM satellite station WVEI, an arrangement made in order to take advantage of WCRN's then-new 50,000-watt night signal to serve areas of MetroWest that had difficulty receiving either WVEI itself or the team's then-flagship, WRKO, particularly at night (when most Red Sox games are played), with WVEI selling local advertising on both stations.
+From 2007 through 2009, and since 2011, WCRN has shared the Worcester affiliation of the Boston Red Sox Radio Network with WEEI/WEEI-FM satellite station WVEI, an arrangement made to take advantage of WCRN's then-new 50,000-watt night signal to serve areas of MetroWest that had difficulty receiving either WVEI itself or the team's then-flagship, WRKO, particularly at night (when most Red Sox games are played), with WVEI selling local advertising on both stations.
 The two stations replaced WTAG, which had carried Sox games for 40 years.
 WVEI became the sole Red Sox affiliate in Worcester in 2010, but WCRN returned to the Red Sox network in 2011.

+In May 2026, Carter Broadcasting filed to sell WCRN to John Catsimatidis' Red Apple Media, owner of WABC in New York City, for $1.45 million.
+Red Apple also entered into a local marketing agreement to program the station ahead of the deal's completion.
+The deal, first reached in November 2025, marked Red Apple Media's first acquisition outside the New York metropolitan area.